ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 11.)
 Build and Run.
 You should now see the cube and the camera feed in the backround.
 Inside out positional tracking is active after a few seconds.
 If you get the app to run on your GearVR but you don't get any positional tracking to work try to restart the app.

 12.)
-To improve the experiance further you can also do the following steps:
+To improve the experience further you can also do the following steps:

       - Go to "First Person Camera" -> "Tracked Pose driver" -> "Tracking Type" and set it from "Rotation and Position" to "Position"
       (makes head movements smoother) also set Update Type to "Update and before Render" (makes ARCore tracking better).
-      Uncheck the checkmark of "Camera" under "First Person Camera".
-If the head rotation is not recognised correctly, try to restart the phone, because sometimes the ARCore Preview 2 stops in the backround.
+      Uncheck the check mark of "Camera" under "First Person Camera".
+If the head rotation is not recognised correctly, try to restart the phone, because sometimes the ARCore Preview 2 stops in the background.
-      - If you experience flickering corners add "QualitySettings.antiAliasing = 2;" to a Start function of your coice.
+      - If you experience flickering corners add "QualitySettings.antiAliasing = 2;" to a Start function of your choice.
       This could look like this:  void Start () { QualitySettings.antiAliasing = 2;}
       - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding", "Match Camera Framerate" and "Enable Light Estimation"
-      - To dissable the live camera feed in the backround set "Backround Material" under "AR Core Backround Renderer" to  None
+      - To disable the live camera feed in the background set "Background Material" under "AR Core Background Renderer" to  None
       - Follow Oculus guidlines for VR settings https://developer.oculus.com/documentation/unity/latest/concepts/unity-build-android/ but uncheck "Multithreaded Rendering" and check "GPU Skinning"